adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		})();
 	}

+Now if the browser lacks `Object.create` the rendition falls back to a more long winded method which works in a very broad range of browers.
+There is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.

 ## Summary

-Polyfills *seem* like such a good idea, to use the APIs as they were intented.
+At first, polyfills *seem* like a good idea in order to use the APIs as they were intented.
 But we live in a world where there are a great many browsers and the accompanying host environments are unpredictable.
-At best, Polyfills are harder to implement than cherry picking *just* what you need based on your context.
-And, at worst, they are impossible to implement reliably making development much harder.
+At best, polyfills are harder to implement.
+At their worst, they are impossible to implement reliably, making development much harder.
 Fortunately, wrappers provide the functionality you need without the pitfalls.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>